Your Complete Guide to Creating Buyer Personas

 When should you do the buyer persona exercise?

-- If you have never created one, now is a perfect time
+- And, if you’ve never created one, now is a perfect time

 So… let’s dive in…